learning-zone/css-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 #### Q. What is the difference between "resetting" and "normalizing" CSS?
-Which would you choose, and why?
-**Resetting**: CSS resets aim to remove all built-in browser styling.
+**1. Resetting**: CSS resets aim to remove all built-in browser styling.
 For example margins, paddings, font-sizes of all elements are reset to be the same.
 You will have to redeclare styling for common typographic elements.

 Example
 ```css